 NEWS AND HEADLINES IS A ROUNDUP OF TOP NEWS AND HEADLINES OF THE DAY.
 NO FAKE NEWS, NO MISLEADING HEADLINES.
-WITH FREE Internet SAFETY TOOLS, FREE WEBSITE CHECKER’S, REFERENCE DESK.
+Also, Featuring FREE Internet SAFETY TOOLS, FREE WEBSITE CHECKER’S, REFERENCE DESK.
 PLUS HOW – TO SITES, to help you get the most out of your tech.

 “The U.S. military began preparing in earnest for Hurricane Irma on Wednesday, readying four Navy ships for potential disaster relief while moving aircraft and U.S. troops in advance of the arrival of the Category 5 storm.